rapidsai/cudf/README.md

 Support is coming soon, please use conda for the time being.

-## Development Setup for cuDF & libgdf
+## Development Setup

-The following instructions are tested on Linux and OSX systems.
+The following instructions are tested on Linux Ubuntu 16.04 & 18.04, to enable from source builds and development.
+Other operatings systems may be compatible, but are not currently supported.

-### Get Dependencies for libgdf
+### Get libgdf Dependencies

-Compiler requirement:
+Compiler requirements:

 * `g++` 5.4
 * `cmake` 3.12

-CUDA requirement:
+CUDA/GPU requirements:

 * CUDA 9.2+
+* NVIDIA driver 396.44+
+* Pascal architecture or better

 You can obtain CUDA from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)